Rapid Aerodynamic Assessment of Flettner Rotor Installations Using an Inviscid CFD Approach: Abstract

 \section{Abstract}

 This paper introduces an inviscid Computational Fluid Dynamics (CFD) approach for the rapid aerodynamic assessment of Flettner rotor systems on ships.
-The method relies on the Eulerian flow equations, approximated utilizing a state-of-the-art Finite Volume Method with a dynamic momentum source term to enforce rotor circulation.
-The method offers substantial computational savings by avoiding near-wall refinement and easing time step constraints, making it ideal for early design phases such as design space exploration.
-Validation against potential flow theory and viscous reference simulations confirms that the method reliably predicts lift-induced forces despite its limitations in capturing parasitic drag.
-Three-dimensional simulations, including idealized wind tunnel setups and full-scale ship applications at high Reynolds numbers (up to $\mathrm{Re}_\mathrm{L} = 10^8$), demonstrate that results based on low-order convection featuring a solid numerical viscosity yield deviations with respect to viscous reference data of around $\mathcal{O}(10\%)$.
-Accepting this reasonable loss of predictive accuracy provides a simulation framework with response times in the order of minutes compared to hours or even days.
+The method relies on the Euler equations combined with a dynamic momentum source term to enforce rotor circulation.
+By avoiding near-wall refinement and relaxing time-step constraints, the approach significantly reduces computational effort, making it particularly suitable for early-stage design tasks such as parametric studies and design space exploration.

+Validation against potential flow theory and viscous reference simulations shows that the method captures lift-induced forces and overall aerodynamic trends reliably.
+The level of agreement with viscous reference data depends on the operating conditions and numerical setup.
+While moderate deviations are observed for lower spinning ratios and dissipative convection schemes, larger discrepancies occur at higher spinning ratios and with low-diffusion schemes, particularly in the prediction of drag and peak lift.

+Three-dimensional simulations, including idealized wind tunnel setups, rotor–rotor interactions, and full-scale ship applications at Reynolds numbers up to $\mathrm{Re}_\mathrm{L} = 10^8$, demonstrate that the method provides consistent qualitative trends and robust force estimates at a fraction of the computational cost of viscous CFD.
+This makes the approach well-suited as a fast screening tool in early design phases, where large parameter spaces must be evaluated efficiently.

 \begin{flushleft} {\textbf{{Keywords:}}} Computational Fluid Dynamics, Modeling \& Simulation, Flettner Rotor, Ship Aerodynamics \end{flushleft}